 On a side note, if you’re creating a series you need to give your protagonist a flaw they never quite overcome.
 This will save you from creating a new flaw for each book.

 The third place where you can add more conflict to your story is with your supporting characters.
-Obviously, you have your main characters in your novel, and these characters shouldn’t exist in a vacuum.
-They have our minor character in their lives.
+Obviously, you have the main characters in your novel, and these characters shouldn’t exist in a vacuum.
+They have our minor characters in their lives.

-So look at these supporting characters and give each one of them a motivation, just like in real life.
+So look at these supporting characters and give each one of them motivation, just like in real life.
 Everyone around you has a motivation, whether it concerns you or the other things they have in their lives.
-I don’t mean a this to sound like an ‘evil ulterior motive.’
+I don’t mean this to sound like an ‘evil ulterior motive.’
 For instance, when I decided to move from Brisbane to Melbourne and then to London, my family weren’t too thrilled.
 They loved me and wanted me to stay close to them.
-That’s an example of a motivation.
-And, this motivation is in conflict with my desire to move to Melbourne and London.
-They didn’t stop me and were supportive to a certain extent but, I could tell they weren’t as into the move as I was.
-When you create your supporting characters consider their motivations and these motivations will not be in sync with the goals of your protagonist.
+That’s an example of motivation.
+And this motivation is in conflict with my desire to move to Melbourne and London.
+They didn’t stop me and were supportive to a certain extent, but I could tell they weren’t as into the move as I was.
+When you create your supporting characters, consider their motivations, and these motivations will not be in sync with the goals of your protagonist.

 Conflicting Motivations Create a Better Story

 These conflicting motivations can help you create a better story and can help make your protagonist a better person.
 This is especially true of the relationship between James and Sophie.
 Because Sophie thinks James’ story is a waste of time, she is always challenging his evidence.
 They argue a lot, and James sees her as a constant source of pain.
 But she’s unknowingly helping him to become a better journalist and create a better case against the pharmaceutical company.
 He is completely unaware of this benefit.
 Sophie and James are almost like sandpaper rubbing up against a rough surface.